splunk/splunk-sdk-python/README.md

 scenarios that share a requirement to efficiently index, search, analyze and generate real-time notifications from large volumes of time series data.

-The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk product to build exciting new applications that are enabled by Splunk's unique capabilities.
+The Splunk developer platform enables ^Fdevelopers to take advantage of the same technology used by the Splunk product to build exciting new applications that are enabled by Splunk's unique capabilities.